wafaazeman10/aeromonas-amr-analysis/insights.md

 ### 6️⃣ Statistical Insights from Generalized Linear Models (GLM)
 A binomial GLM was applied to identify significant predictors of antimicrobial resistance.

-Significant predictors:
+#### Significant predictors:
-- Antibiotic class – Strongly associated with resistance outcomes.
+- **Antibiotic class** – Strongly associated with resistance outcomes.
-- Specimen type – Stool specimens were associated with higher resistance, while tissue specimens were associated with lower resistance.
+- **Specimen type** – Stool specimens were associated with higher resistance, while tissue specimens were associated with lower resistance.
-- Species – Aeromonas sobria was significantly associated with a lower probability of resistance.
+- **Species** – Aeromonas sobria was significantly associated with a lower probability of resistance.

-Non-significant predictor:
+#### Non-significant predictor:

-- Year of isolation – Not statistically significant, indicating that resistance patterns did not change substantially over time.
+- **Year of isolation** – Not statistically significant, indicating that resistance patterns did not change substantially over time.

 Model refinement (removal of the year variable) resulted in:

-- Lower residual deviance
+- **Lower residual deviance**
-- Substantially reduced AIC, indicating improved model fit without loss of explanatory power.
+- **Substantially reduced AIC**, indicating improved model fit without loss of explanatory power.

 Residual diagnostic plots showed no major systematic patterns, suggesting that the GLM provided a reasonable and robust fit to the data.